-871-26.13(17A,96) Subpoenas and witnesses.
+871-26.13(17A,96) Subpoenas for witnesses and documents.

-- 26.13(1) It is the responsibility of the parties to request the attendance of such witnesses they believe have knowledge of the facts in issue in the contested case. - 26.13(2) Upon the written request of a party in interest received at least three days prior to the date of a hearing, the presiding officer shall issue a subpoena compelling the attendance of a person at the contested case hearing.
+- 26.13(1) It is the responsibility of the parties to request the attendance of witnesses the parties believe have knowledge of the facts in issue in the contested case. - 26.13(2) Upon the written request of a party in interest received at least three days prior to the hearing date, the presiding officer shall issue a subpoena compelling the attendance of a person at the contested case hearing.